 Cultural Awareness: Navigating diverse backgrounds and perspectives.

 3. Emotional Intelligence (EI): This is the #1 thing which separates low performers from peak performers.
-E.I enhances both Mechanics and Psychology by helping leaders manage emotions effectively.
+E.I enhances both Mechanics and Psychology by helping leaders manage emotions and communicate effectively.

 High-performing managers are high-EQ managers.
 They exhibit the essential soft skills like